Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

-Fig.~\ref{fig:random_locations2G} illustrates the performance of system under consideration assuming the relay location varies as $d_{\textrm{r}} \in \{0, 2\}$~m and the user node distance follow Uniform distribution with ${{d_{\textrm{u}}} \sim \mathcal{U}\left[ {4, 8} \right]}$.
-Here, the RF frequency is assumed as ${f_{\textrm{c}} = 2.4}$~GHz.
-As it can be observed from Fig.~\ref{fig:rate_random_2G}, solving the joint optimization over $I_{\textrm{b}}$ and $T_{\textrm{VLC}}$ leads to a higher data rate compared with the other considered cases.
-In addition, Fig.~\ref{fig:rate_random_2G} clearly shows that harvesting energy during RF transmission (Case 1 and Case 3) results in an increase in optimal data rate.
-To investigate the reason behind this, we further analyze the optimal DC bias and the time duration assigned for the VLC link in Fig.~\ref{fig:Ib_random_2G} and Fig.~\ref{fig:T_random_2G}, respectively.
-The optimal value of DC bias for the joint optimization (regardless of harvesting energy during RF transmission) is higher than the ones obtained when $T_{\textrm{VLC}} = T_{\textrm{RF}} = 0.5$ as shown in Fig.~\ref{fig:Ib_random_2G}.
-Recalling $c_6^{\prime}$ in \eqref{eq:13}, this leads to a smaller amount of peak amplitude of the input electrical signal which consequently limits the VLC data rate.
-In addition, it can be observed that the optimal value of $T_{\textrm{VLC}}$ for Case 1 is less than 0.5 which accordingly restrains the data rate of the VLC link (cf. \eqref{eq:2}).
-Although the difference between the optimal DC bias for Case 1 and Case 2 is practically negligible, optimal $T_{\textrm{VLC}}$ for Case 2 is much higher than Case 1.
-For Case 2, the power of the relay only relies on the harvested energy during VLC transmission (according to \eqref{eq:4}) which can be increased by allocating more time for this phase.
-This behavior is because Case 2 ignores harvesting energy during RF transmission and allocating more time for VLC transmission aims to compensate for this effect.
+Fig.~\ref{fig:random_locations2G} presents the performance of the system under consideration when the relay location is varied as $d_{\textrm{r}} \in \{0, 2\}$~m, and the user node distance follows a uniform distribution with ${{d_{\textrm{u}}} \sim \mathcal{U}[4, 8]}$~m.
+The RF frequency is assumed to be ${f_{\textrm{c}} = 2.4}$~GHz.
+As observed in Fig.~\ref{fig:rate_random_2G}, harvesting energy during the RF transmission (Case 1 and Case 3) leads to a significant improvement in the optimal data rate.
+This performance boost is due to the ability of the relay to harvest energy during the RF phase, which subsequently powers the RF transmission.
+To investigate the underlying factors contributing to this improvement, we further analyze the optimal DC bias and the time allocation for the VLC link in Fig.~\ref{fig:Ib_random_2G} and Fig.~\ref{fig:T_random_2G}, respectively.
+Fig.~\ref{fig:Ib_random_2G} demonstrates that the optimal DC bias for the JO cases, regardless of energy harvesting during RF transmission, is higher than that for the FTA cases.
+This results in a lower peak amplitude of the input electrical signal, as highlighted in~\eqref{eq:13}, which ultimately constrains the VLC data rate.
+Conversely, increasing the DC bias results in more energy being harvested during VLC transmission (see~\eqref{eq:4}).
+As shown in Fig.~\ref{fig:T_random_2G}, the optimal time allocated for VLC transmission, $T_{\textrm{VLC}}$, is less than 0.5 for Case 1 when $d_{\textrm{r}}$ = 0~m, which further restricts the VLC data rate (cf. \eqref{eq:2}).
+Although the difference in the optimal DC bias between Case 1 and Case 2 is practically negligible, the time allocated to VLC transmission in Case 2 is significantly larger than in Case 1.
+This is because in Case 2, the power for the relay depends entirely on the energy harvested during the VLC phase, as described in~\eqref{eq:4}, leading to more time being allocated to compensate for the lack of energy harvested during RF transmission.